fathyb/parcel-plugin-typescript/README.md

 `npm install parcel-plugin-typescript`

+And that's it, z e r o configuration.

 ## Roadmap

 - [x] fork the type-checker in another process
 - [x] implement incremental builds
+- [ ] write tests
 - [ ] support custom transformers
 - [ ] support TSLint (and share the AST with it)